open-mmlab/mmdetection/docs/en/user_guides/test_results_submission.md

     outfile_prefix='./work_dirs/coco_panoptic/test')
 ```

-Any of the following way can be used to update the setting.
+Any of the following way can be used to update the setting for inference on coco test-dev set.

 Case 1: Directly uncomment the setting in `configs/_base_/datasets/coco_panoptic.py`.